• Federal Court

 Mortgage

-Most homes have a mortgage over them, meaning the mortgagee (a bank or lender) is able to take possession of the property in certain situations.
-The most common reason for banks to repossess homes is failure to meet the mortgage repayments.
-However, most mortgage contracts also allow the mortgagee to step in and sell the home if one or all the co-owners become bankrupt.
-Typically, mortgagees will leave the sale of the home to the trustee.
+If you have a mortgage over your home, the mortgagee (a bank or lender) can take possession of the property in certain situations.
+The most common reason for banks to repossess homes is a failure by the owner/borrower to meet the mortgage repayments.
+However, some home loan contracts also allow the mortgagee to step in and sell the home if one or all the co-owners become bankrupt.
+You should check your home loan contract to see what circumstances apply to you.

 Protected money

-If your home was purchased with protected money, it cannot be sold by a trustee to pay off your debts.
+If the whole or substantially the whole of your home was purchased with protected money, it cannot be sold by a trustee to pay off your debts.

 Definition